nick-perry14/esx_adminmode/README.md

 - Returns their ESX Job back to where it was before
 - Removes the admin vehicle (unreliable at the current point)
 - Resets the player's ped to the ESX skin (looking to change to last ped to work with EUP)

+### Admin Panel (View Credit Below)
+- Ability to warn, kick, and ban players
+- Warns and Kicks can be executed anonymously
+- Bans can be executed offline
+- Bans ban ALL identifiers (IP, Steam, Rockstar, Discord, etc)

 ## Commands
 - /accassist \[ID\] - Accepts the assist from the specified player and teleports to them